 Each tab in Google Sheets has a unique URL you can leverage to cut down on your time searching for associated property data.

-Created exclusively for CRE, Buildout Elite helps you use your data the way brokers need.
+Created exclusively for CRE, Buildout helps you use your data the way brokers need.
 Associate contact records with properties, select a portion of your map to see all your data in that area, and leverage custom organization options with tags and groups.

-Plus, because Buildout Elite links your CRM to your brokerage’s marketing and back office, you can hand off data across the stages of a deal without redundant entry or loss of integrity.
+Plus, because Buildout links your CRM to your brokerage’s marketing and back office, you can hand off data across the stages of a deal without redundant entry or loss of integrity.

 A CRM needs to be more than just storage for your contacts.